external facebook instagramlinkedin pinterest playsearch twitteryoutube

 • You can leave this long-lasting guard on your tree year-round because of its great airflow.
 However, the tree is still susceptible to health issues.
 Check on the trunk at least once a year for potential issues such as disease or damage to the tree.

-A tree trunk with a layer of wire mesh encircling the base of the trunk
+A tree trunk with a layer of wire mesh wrapped around the base.

 Wire mesh guards offer year-round protection to trees with at least 10 years of growth